douglima8/WRF_ASH/README.md

 Information regarding WRF Model citations (including a DOI) can be found here: [https://www2.mmm.ucar.edu/wrf/users/citing_wrf.html](https://www2.mmm.ucar.edu/wrf/users/citing_wrf.html).

 The WRF Model is open-source code in the public domain, and its use is unrestricted.
 The name "WRF", however, is a registered trademark of the University Corporation for Atmospheric Research.
 The WRF public domain notice and related information may be found here: [https://www2.mmm.ucar.edu/wrf/users/public.html](https://www2.mmm.ucar.edu/wrf/users/public.html).

+### Changes made to the model for simulating volcanic ash ###

+Changes were made to the file:

+´´´ Shell
+chem/emissions_driver.F
+´´´

+Changes to emissions, both for plume height and for SO2 and AOD emissions, are with urix 2019 - 2021 demarcations.
+If you have any questions about changes or compilation, please contact the author via email: douglas.lima@acad.ufsm.br